 Here are a couple of examples of what I’ve done in the past (prices and awards may have changed since the time of writing):

 You can stay at the Park Hyatt Vendome in Paris for 30,000 points a night.
 Standard rooms at this posh hotel are $1,000 a night.

 Flying to Europe is easy with United Airlines.
-The Star Alliance (which United is a part of) has great economy and business class award availability to Europe.
+The Star Alliance (which United is a part of) has a great economy and business class award availability to Europe.
 You can fly round-trip to Europe with United miles for only 60,000 miles in economy.
-Business class flights on United metal are 57,500 each way, or 70,000 on one of their partners, like Lufthansa.
+Business-class flights on United metal are 57,500 each way, or 70,000 on one of their partners, like Lufthansa.